 ****All students who preference Warren College will be required, as part of the Transfer Community Interest Application, to answer the following question: Please share some key interests you would like to bring into your Warren College Experience.
 Responses can be a max of 300 characters, spaces included.
 Longer responses will not be permitted and will result in an error message.
 Question responses are not used to determine who is assigned to Warren College, but rather as a tool for the residential faculty as they work to develop programmatic initiatives.****

 All students assigned to Warren College will be charged the Residential College Experience Fee.
 For the 2019-2020 academic year, the fee will be $352.69 per semester.
 This fee will help support programmatic initiatives within the college.

 Transfer Student Roommate Requests

 Transfer students can make a roommate request on the Transfer Housing Application.
 Roommate requests are not guaranteed.
 Students should not finalize plans with their requested roommate until receiving their room assignment in early August.

-As a reminder, transfer student move-in is scheduled for Friday, August 17, 2018.
+Transfer student move-in is scheduled for Friday, August 16, 2019.
 Students will be provided with a specific afternoon move-in time with their room assignment information.
-Room assignment information will be emailed to all incoming transfer students on or before August 10, 2018.
-Prior to August 17, we will be preparing the halls for your arrival and as a result, will not be able to accommodate early move-in requests.
+Room assignment information will be emailed to all incoming transfer students on or before August 9, 2019.
+Prior to August 16, we will be preparing the halls for your arrival and as a result, will not be able to accommodate early move-in requests.
 Please plan your travel to Nashville accordingly.